magnus-ffcg/ffcg-cd-lab/deployment2/README.md

     minikube kubectl -- apply -f ./ingress-v2.yaml

-Now you should see that the traffic is changing (in the 3rd terminal e.g curl) (can you edit the traffic so it becomes 80?)
+Now you should see that the traffic is changing (in the 3rd terminal e.g curl)

 When you are happy, delete the ingress:

     minikube kubectl -- delete -f ./ingress-v2.yaml